 To effectively implement value pricing, further actions are needed to fully understand the effort that goes into what you are pricing.

-Before a value pricing package can be determined it is critical to get to know the prospect.
+Before a value pricing package can be determined it is critical that you get to know the prospect.

-This Discovery Phase is where systems around analysis and scoping are used to develop a deep understanding of the prospect and to further the understanding of the complexity of the work for which you are expected to provide a solution.
-Once that understanding has been reached, a value package can be prepared for presentation to the prospect.
+Moreover, this Discovery Phase is where systems around analysis and scoping are used to develop a deep understanding of the prospect.
+In turn, this will bring further the understanding of the complexity of the work for which you are expected to provide a solution.
+However, once that understanding has been reached, a value package can be prepared for presentation to the prospect.
 This preparation is called the Solution Development.

 The Solution Development enables pricing for profit – part of the pricing strategy.
 To prepare for the Solution Development phase, the scope (activities) around the requirements as understood during the Discovery Phase are documented.
 Scope analysis requires an understanding of required effort against activity.
 This clear defining of scope is where the internal business processes commence.

 3. Value Pricing – Activity Tracking During Service Delivery

 As mentioned in Part 1, there are a number of internal businesses processes that need to be tracked as part of the value pricing model.
 Let’s get into the detail of these processes.

 With the team executing the delivery clear around scope and the effort permitted in order for them to be able to complete their work, each team member can undertake their role around the job expectations.
 Moreover, their deep understanding of the client scope of engagement means that they know when the job is no longer within scope.
 In other words, they are able to be attentive to scope creep and as such, to trigger an alert.
 After that, this scope creep instigates a Change Management process and should be seen as an opportunity to sell additional value to your clients.

 For example, the tracking of effort has thus far enabled our team to be confident in their role and assists management in identifying instances where there is a potential for profit bleed and to quickly stem that flow.